department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 * When logging into these services for the first time click the button `Login with GitHub` or similar
   * You will be prompted to link your GitHub account and presented with a permissions dialog
   * Allow the service to access your account and view your Organization membership
+* The services will not be accessible until the SOCKS proxy is configured and working properly.

 ### AWS Console access